Benign prostatic hyperplasia (BPH), is a common condition among men over 45 years of age.

 It is a relatively new technique, and the rate of complications depends on the number of previous cases performed by your surgeon (Novara et al., 2010).

-Compared to the traditional open surgery with well-defined long-term risks, long-term side-effects in men who underwent robot-assisted surgery are not well defined.
+Compared to traditional open surgery with well-defined long-term risks, long-term side-effects in men who underwent robot-assisted surgery are not well defined.

 Cystoplasty is a technique to reduce early bladder contraction by stitching intestine tissue into the bladder wall.